 long-sleeved jacket or shirt – Layers are highly recommended.
 The ice is cold.
 Sometimes we will stand still and listen to instructions, while other times we will be moving and generating heat.

-long pants or sports tights – these should be comfortable and should not drag too low.
+long pants or sports tights – These should be comfortable and should not drag too low.

 How practices work

 We spend the first couple of minutes “putting out the pads”, which means lining the walls of the rink with padding.
 While the pads are being placed, one of our skaters will place seven small rubber “blocks” at each end of the rink to mark the track.
 Once the pads are in place and the track is laid out we begin a warm-up at a slow to medium speed.
 The flow of traffic is ALWAYS counterclockwise.
 For safety during warm-ups, slower skaters should move more towards the inside of the track, and faster skaters will skate outside.

-After warm-ups, the coach will assign each skater into one of three groups: (1) younger skaters and new skaters; (2) experienced skaters; and (3) elite skaters.
+After warm-ups, the coach will assign each skater into one of three groups: (1) younger skaters and new skaters; (2) experienced skaters; and (3) advanced skaters.
 For safety and instruction purposes, usually each group will be on the track by itself, either doing slow or fast laps or a specific drill.
 Meanwhile, the other two groups will be in the center of the rink, one will be recovering from having been on the track and the other will be preparing to go onto the track.

 The key to skating fast and under control is to master speedskating technique.
 Practices generally include a mixture of exercises involving technique, speed, endurance and starts.
 The coaches observe each skater and determine what specifically needs to be work on.
 They will continue to work with each skater to be sure that technique continues to improve.
-This applies to new skaters and elite skaters alike.
+This applies to new skaters and advanced skaters alike.